TheNoobInventor/lidarbot/README.md

 Both systems might need to be rebooted to effect these changes.

-Additionally, a static IP address was assigned to lidarbot on the router for easy discoverability on the network.
+A static IP address was assigned to lidarbot on the router for easy discoverability on the network.
+Furthermore, it is advisable to use a router that supports at least the WiFi 5 wireless standard to avoid excessive data lag on RViz and terminal crashes when recording a [ros2bag](https://index.ros.org/p/ros2bag/github-ros2-rosbag2/#humble) for instance.

 ***NOTE:***
 Best practices might not have been employed in establishing communication between the two systems.
 The approach proposed [here](https://docs.ros.org/en/humble/How-To-Guides/Installation-Troubleshooting.html) was unable to be replicated in this project but others might find better success.